MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/using-logic-flows.md

 ---
 title: Start a flow in a canvas app
 description: Learn about how to create a flow that performs one or more tasks after an event, such as a user selecting a button, occurs in a canvas app.
-author: stepsic-microsoft-com
+author: TashasEv
-manager: kvivek
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: canvas
 ms.reviewer: tapanm
-ms.date: 05/12/2021
+ms.date: 11/15/2021
 ms.subservice: canvas-maker
-ms.author: stepsic
+ms.author: tashas
 search.audienceType:
   - maker
 search.app:
   - PowerApps
 contributors:
   - tapanm-msft
-  - stepsic-microsoft-com
+  - TashasEv
 ---
 # Start a flow in a canvas app